pingcap/docs-tidb-operator/en/enable-tls-for-mysql-client.md

 - `security.cluster-tls`: used to interface with other hosts in the cluster both as server and client (mTLS).
 - `security.server-tls`: used for serving MySQL protocol access on port 6000.
-- `security.sql-tls`: used to access TiDB as a client.
+- `security.sql-tls`: used by TiProxy to access the SQL port of TiDB.
 - `security.server-http-tls` used to serve HTTP services on port 3080.

 See also [the security section of the configuration](https://docs.pingcap.com/tidb/stable/tiproxy-configuration/#security).